 There’s a reason NYC is considered the culinary capital of the world.
-NYC also happens to be one of the few cities with more food choices than Denver.
+NYC is one of the few cities with more food choices than Denver.
 You’ll find more diverse and delicious restaurants here than anywhere else in the world.
-Even seniors with the strictest of diets can find high-class restaurants with plenty of viable options.
+Even seniors with the strictest diets can find high-class restaurants with plenty of viable options.

 As with the other destinations on this list, NYC has something to offer the older and the younger.
 There are dozens of clubs, parties, and other nighttime events taking place if you manage to find the time.

-And if you brought kids along there are tons of family-friendly attractions in the area.
-Whether you spend the day visiting museums, art shows, or watching Broadway; there’s never going to be a boring moment.
+And if you bring kids along there are tons of family-friendly attractions in the area.
+Whether you spend the day visiting museums, art shows, or watching Broadway, there’s never going to be a boring moment.

 How Should You Get to Your Destination?

-The travel to your destination is probably going to be the hardest part on your elderly parents.
+Traveling to your destination will probably be the hardest part for your elderly parents.
 Think about their limitations and plan accordingly.
 Here are a few ideas:

 Fun Vacations For Elderly Parents